sypien-julia/dose-calc-gke/README.md

 * url: `/jobs`
 * method: `POST`
-* request body: json array containing dictionaries with calculations parameters, one dictionary for one calculation
+* request body: json array containing dictionaries with calculations parameters, one dictionary for one calculation, for example:

-Example:
 ```json
 [
   {